poga/devpoga.org/content/post/2020-11-21-a-taste-of-ocaml-predictable-performance/index.md

 ## Conclusion

 `eqaf` allows us to have a basic understanding about OCaml's assembly output without inferences of GC, boxed values, and advanced syntaxes such as pattern matching.
 We will explore more in the future issues.

+Like this post?
+[Subscribe](https://learnocamlthehardway.substack.com/welcome) to Learn OCaml the Hard Way to get more!

 ## References